aduffy70/Protocols/Turkey_liver_cell_isolation.md

 1. Perfuse with Perfusion buffer 2 until digested (~250mL or when the liver stays dimpled when poked with a blunt tool).
 During perfusion put pressure on vena cava for a few seconds to inflate liver and assist in cell dissociation.
 Repeat every 2-3 minutes.
 1. Excise the liver and move to the sterile hood for remaining steps.
 1. Add ~50mL Supplemented media and release hepatocytes by breaking the glissons capsule and gently probing with a cell scraper.
 1. Filter through cheesecloth to separate the undigested tissue.
-Pour ~50mL Supplemented medium over the undigested liver in the cheesecloth to maximize cell yield.
+Pour ~50mL Supplemented media over the undigested liver in the cheesecloth to maximize cell yield.
 Discard undigested tissue with cheesecloth.
 1. Into 50mL falcon tubes, filter with nylon-mesh filters of pore sizes 100 (or 70um), and 40um to eliminate cell aggregates (turkey hepatocyctes are ~18uM—3 times smaller than mammalian hepatocytes).
 1. Pellet hepatocytes by centrifugation (3 minutes @ 200g).
 Discard supernatant.
 1. Gently resuspend cells in 15-20mL Supplemented media.
 Too "syrupy" and it won't separate well on the percoll gradient; too thin and bands won't be detectable.